Om-Patel-31/SPOT-software/README.md

 * `main.py` for application source code and GUI engine
 * `data/models/` for ONNX neural network models and saved identity profiles
-* `assets/` for CAD documentation photos and screenshots